 Wednesday's Practice Report

 Spurrier Jr. was given the additional title of passing game coordinator beginning with the 2009 season and, beginning in the spring of 2011, added the duties of recruiting coordinator to his resume.
 He was promoted to co-offensive coordinator in the spring of 2012.

 In his first season with the Gamecocks in 2005, Spurrier Jr. mentored Sidney Rice, who broke nearly every receiving record at the school en route to Freshman All-America honors.
 Rice ended the campaign as the school's single-season receiving yards leader after catching 70 passes for 1,143 yards.

-In 2006, Spurrier's top two receivers, Rice and Kenny McKinley, combined for 123 catches and 1,970 yards receiving, the top tandem marks in school history.
-Rice owns two of the top four receiving seasons in Carolina history and set numerous records in just two campaigns in the Garnet and Black.
+In 2006, Spurrier Jr.'s top two receivers, Rice and Kenny McKinley, combined for 123 catches and 1,970 yards receiving, the top tandem marks in school history.
+Rice owns two of the top four receiving seasons in Carolina history and set several records in just two campaigns in the Garnet & Black.

 In 2007, McKinley earned first-team all-league recognition after setting a school record with 77 receptions for 968 yards and nine touchdowns.

 His receivers had another strong year in 2008 as McKinley became the school's all-time leading receiver in both receptions (207) and receiving yards (2,781), surpassing the records previously held by Sterling Sharpe.
 McKinley, who missed part of his senior season with an injury, still managed to haul in 54 passes for 642 yards to lead the team and earn honorable mention all-conference recognition.